Key Stage 3

 - The role of national governing bodies

-The theory exam can be taken up to three times and the highest mark attained would be used to calculate the final mark.
+The theory exam can be taken twice and the highest mark attained would be used to calculate the final mark.

 This course would suit students who are enthusiastic about sport, whose strengths lie within the practical element of Physical Education.
 Students who choose to take the Cambridge National course will be expected to officiate at inter form competitions and after school fixture, they will also be expected to assist PE staff with the running and coaching of lower school teams.